Skip to main content

 What Are the Core Components of a Shopify-Like Platform?

-The storefront needs to load in under 2 seconds — Google's Core Web Vitals threshold.
-The dashboard can tolerate 3-4 second loads because merchants are working, not browsing.
-This means different caching strategies, different CDN configurations, and often different rendering approaches (SSR for storefronts, SPA for dashboards).
+The storefront has to load in under 2 seconds.
+That's Google's Core Web Vitals line, and shoppers bounce well before it anyway.
+The dashboard can get away with 3-4 seconds because merchants are working in it, not window shopping.
+So you end up with different caching, different CDN setups, and usually different rendering altogether (SSR for the storefronts, an SPA for the dashboards).

 ComponentEstimated CostTimelineComplexity